timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 - treat scroll position as the source of truth and derive the selected chip from the visible section;
 - treat chip clicks as commands to scroll rather than as a second permanent source of truth;
 - keep programmatic-scroll coordination in one place if product behavior requires it.

+This relieves the pressure by removing the second permanent selected-chip source.
+If product behavior requires the tapped chip to remain selected until scrolling finishes, that rule can still exist, but it should live in one coordinator rather than spread across several effects and callbacks.

 The same problem existed even more naturally in classic Android Views, listener binding, and two-way Data Binding-style synchronization.
 Consider a `Select all` checkbox and several individual filter checkboxes.
 The user unchecks one individual filter, the ViewModel emits `allSelected == false`, binding sets `selectAll.isChecked = false`, and that programmatic update triggers the `Select all` listener.
 The ViewModel may then clear every filter, not only the one the user changed.
 Real projects often added guards by detaching listeners, ignoring programmatic updates, or comparing old and new values.